Featured image: The home of Samuel Symonds on Argilla Road

 William Downing and Philip Welch, indentured to Samuel Symonds

 The land and marsh on the east side of Labour-in-vain Creek, extending to Northgate Road were bequeathed to John Winthrop in 1634.
 In 1637, Winthrop conveyed the land to Samuel Symonds, who became Town Clerk, served as a Judge, and later became Deputy-Governor of the Colony.
 The property today is known as Argilla Farm.

-Eleven-year-old Philip Welch was kidnapped from his bed in Ireland in 1654 by Captain George Dell of Salem.
+Eleven-year-old Philip Welch (aka Phillip Welch) was kidnapped from his bed in Ireland in 1654 by Captain George Dell of Salem.
 He and another Irish boy, William Downing, were loaded onto the ship Goodfellow with Irish women and children destined for New England.
-Samuel Symonds bought William Downing and Phillip Welch from Captain Dell, who signed over William to nine years and Philip for eleven.
+Samuel Symonds bought William Downing and Philip Welch from Captain Dell, who signed over William to nine years and Philip for eleven.
 After working on Symonds’ farm for seven years they refused to continue working and demanded their freedom.
 Judge Symonds had them arrested and brought to trial.
 The proceedings are recorded in the Records and files of the Quarterly Courts of Essex County, Massachusetts, Vol II.

 Samuel Symonds, gentleman: complaint to Salem court, 1661, against his two servants